santi1110/bd-iterators-wish-list/README.md

 * `removeItem()` : accepts a `List<WishListItem>` and an item and removes that specific item from the list.

 Once these methods are properly implemented, you should be able to pass all of the tests in the `WishListTest` class.

-When you've finished writing your code and testing, make sure `rde workflow run dynamodbdeleteiterators-prework-wishlist` is passing and push.

 HINTS:
 * [I'm having difficulty knowing when to add the item to the end of the list in the addAtIndex method.](./hints/hint-01.md)